The Doctor of Philosophy is a higher degree by research in divinity or one or more of its associated disciplines.

 - DurationThe standard full-time duration of the Doctor of Philosophy is three years.
 The Doctor of Philosophy must be completed in not less than two years and not more than eight years from the date on which the course is commenced.

-- StructurePhD candidates present their research in a thesis of not more 100,000 words that is examined by at least two external examiners.
-All candidates must attend a minimum of 8 hours of research seminars each year at the University and either a University Research Day or a research conference each year.
+- StructurePhD candidates present their research in a thesis of not more 100,000 words which is examined by at least two external examiners.
+All candidates must attend a minimum of 8 hours of research seminars at the University and either a University Research Conference or a research conference approved by the candidate's College during each year of candidature.

-- Admission CriteriaTo be eligible for admission an applicant must satisfy the Research Committee that he or she has completed one of the following awards at the University of Divinity to the specified standard, or an equivalent award in divinity or its associated disciplines at another higher education provider recognised by the Academic Board to an equivalent standard: a) a Masters by research with a 75% average, or where a mark is not available, examiners’ reports which indicate to the satisfaction of the Research Committee that the candidate is adequately prepared for doctoral research; or b) a Masters by coursework with a 75% average; or c) a Graduate Diploma with a 75% average; or d) a four year undergraduate degree with Honours with a 75% average.
-An applicant must also satisfy the Research Committee that he or she has completed a research essay or thesis of at least 12,000 words graded at or above 75%.
+- Admission CriteriaTo be eligible for admission an applicant must satisfy the SGR Committee that he or she has completed one of the following awards at the University of Divinity to the specified standard, or an equivalent award in divinity or its associated disciplines at another higher education provider recognised by the Academic Board to an equivalent standard: a) a Masters by research with a 75% average, or where a mark is not available, examiners’ reports which indicate to the satisfaction of the SGR Committee that the candidate is adequately prepared for doctoral research; or b) a Masters by coursework with a 75% average; or c) a Graduate Diploma with a 75% average; or d) a four year undergraduate degree with Honours with a 75% average.
+An applicant must also satisfy the SGR Committee that he or she has completed a research essay or thesis of at least 12,000 words graded at or above 75%.
 The research essay or thesis may have been completed either within one of the awards listed above or as part of another program of study.
+Upon admission, the applicant becomes a member of the School of Graduate Research.

 The Doctor of Philosophy is an AQF Level 10 Award.
 It is